knative/docs/community/repository-guidelines.md

 ---

+Contents of this page are revised from the [Kubernetes repository guidelines](https://github.com/kubernetes/community/blob/master/github-management/kubernetes-repositories.md), which are licensed under Apache 2.0.

 Except as otherwise noted, the content of this page is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/), and code samples are licensed under the